 Let's be honest: comparing health insurance plans is a nightmare.
 You're handed a stack of documents, told to weigh deductibles against premiums, and guess how sick you'll be next year.
-It's a flawed game that leaves everyone feeling like they're losing.
+It's a flawed game.
+And it leaves everyone feeling like they're losing.
 But what if I told you there's a better way?
 What if your health plan could actually make you money?

 For years, we've treated healthcare as a cost to be managed.
-But the most forward-thinking companies are flipping the script.
+That's changing.
+The smartest companies are flipping the script.
 They're choosing benefits that act as a Health-to-Wealth Operating System.
 This isn't about insurance; it's about building financial security through better health.

 The Old Playbook is Broken

 Traditional health plans operate on a sick-care model.
-They wait for something to go wrong, then pay the bill.
-This sets up all the wrong incentives: employees avoid care to save money, leading to bigger problems later, and employers face endless premium hikes with no return on investment.
+They wait for something to go wrong.
+Then they pay the bill.
+This sets up all the wrong incentives.
+Employees avoid care to save money — which leads to bigger problems down the road.
+Employers face premiums that keep climbing with no return on investment.
 It's a cycle that rewards sickness, not health.

 But imagine a system where getting your annual physical puts money in your pocket.
 Where taking proactive steps for your health boosts your retirement savings.
-That's the promise of a health-to-wealth approach, and it's reshaping how savvy leaders evaluate benefits.
+That's the promise of a health-to-wealth approach, and it's reshaping how smart leaders evaluate benefits.
+WellthCare, the first Health-to-Wealth Benefit System, brings that promise to life by working alongside your existing plan, turning every verified preventive action into immediate store dollars and automatic retirement contributions.

 Three Questions to Ask Before You Choose

 Throw out the comparison charts.
-Instead, start with these three critical questions that reveal whether a plan is stuck in the past or built for the future.
+Instead, start with these three key questions that reveal whether a plan is stuck in the past or built for the future.

 1. Does it pay you for prevention?